In Chad Fowler’s wonderful Passionate Programmer book (which you should buy), theres a chapter called “Be the Worst”.

 Chad spins this musical advice into advice for programmers.

 Being the worst person on the team has the same effect as being the worst person in the band.
 You find that you’re unexplainably smarter.
-You even speak and write more intelligent.
+You even speak and write more intelligently.
 Your code and designs get more elegant, and you find that you’re able to solve hard problems with increasingly creative solutions.

 I’ve tried to make a habit of this, and so far I think I’ve succeeded.
 You’d need to speak to my co-workers to confirm.
 I’m looking for a change in work right now, and its got me thinking.